USA Hockey, women reach agreement; seek growth for sport - News 12 Now

-While the impending start of the world championships created urgency for USA Hockey and the women’s national team to hammer out a deal, the agreement had everything to do with tournaments over the next four years and beyond.
+Just three days before hosting the world championships, USA Hockey and the women’s national team reached an agreement to end a wage dispute and avoid a boycott on home ice.

-The sides finalized an agreement Tuesday night that avoided what would’ve been a historic boycott for the defending gold medalists at the world championships on home ice.
-Instead, they settled on terms that could lead to players earning as much as $129,000 in an Olympic year and also set USA Hockey on a path to grow the women’s game even further.
+The four-year deal finalized Tuesday night pays players beyond the six-month Olympic period, up to $129,000 if they win Olympic gold and improves development of the sport.

 “We didn’t want to settle for something that wasn’t going to push women’s hockey as far as we thought it was able to go,” U.S. captain Meghan Duggan said by phone.
-“Really excited about what this brings for the future of women’s hockey, obviously for our team right now, the way that it represents the past USA Hockey.
-I think it’s all around an incredible deal and an incredible day and moment.”
+“Really excited about what this brings for the future of women’s hockey.”

 The deal means players will be on the ice Friday in Plymouth, Michigan, to begin their title defense against archrival Canada.
-The team is scheduled to practice Wednesday once everyone arrives for hurried preparations in advance of a tournament that will now be a celebration of USA Hockey instead of a stage for criticism for not getting a deal done.
+The team is scheduled to practice Wednesday once everyone arrives for hurried preparations in advance of a tournament that now will be a celebration of USA Hockey instead of a stage for criticism after the dispute drew the attention of several sports unions and U.S. senators.

 USA Hockey executive director Dave Ogrean said laying a foundation for the future of the women’s game was the crux of the agreement.